mnnkhndlwl/kharido/README.md

 2. **Android build issues**: Clean build with `cd android && ./gradlew clean`
 3. **iOS build issues**: Clean build folder in Xcode
 4. **Docker issues**: Make sure Docker is running and ports are not occupied
+5. **RabbitMQ connection issues**: Verify your CloudAMQP URL is correct and the service is running

 ### Project Structure